Building a harmful algal bloom early warning system in western Lake Erie

 In Lake Erie, harmful algal blooms (HABs) typically begin as nutrient-rich water from the surrounding watershed drains into the western, warm, shallow part of the lake.

 This creates a perfect situation for the growth of a type of blue-green algae that creates a toxin called microcystin.
-In 2014, one such bloom caused the microcystin levels in Toledo tap water to exceed what is recommended by the World Health Organization, triggering a two-day “Do Not Drink” advisory.
+In 2014, one such bloom caused the microcystin levels in Toledo tap water to exceed what is recommended by the World Health Organization, triggering an over two-day “Do Not Drink” advisory.

 More on Funding